Gangadhar Balkrushna Sardar

-Gangadhar Balkrushna Sardar (Devanagari: गंगाधर बाळकृष्ण सरदार) (1908–1988) was a Marathi writer from Maharashtra, India.
+Gangadhar Balkrushna Sardar (1908–1988) was a Marathi writer from Maharashtra, India.
 He was born at Jawhar in Palghar district, a tribal region.

 He served as the head of Marathi department of SNDT Women's University.

-He chaired the Akhil Bharatiya Marathi Sahitya Sammelan which was held at Barshi in 1980.
+He chaired the Akhil Bharatiya Marathi Sahitya Sammelan literary conference which was held at Barshi in 1980.

+Works

 The following is a partial list of Sardar's books: